 I decided that it if I was going to stand a chance of teaching myself patisserie or even attempting to recreate the structure of an evening course, I needed to come up with some way of logging the recipes I’d attempted, and the progress I’d made.
 So ‘Patisserie Makes Perfect’ was born, a weekly blog showcasing the things I’ve learnt in the kitchen.

 I’ve not had any professional training, I’ve attended a couple of truffle making workshops and a Miele Patisserie Course, but I am a self taught cook, without any culinary qualifications or experience of working in professional kitchens (apart from a job as a pot washer when I was 15).
 So this is an opportunity for you to learn from my mistakes – there’s been a few, the week the choux was too runny, the week the mousse didn’t set and the week I didn’t read the recipe properly!

-Please get in touch and contact me if you have any comments, I’d love to hear from you all!
+Please get in touch and contact me if you have any comments or questions, I’d love to hear from you all!